River Nene: Course

 The River Nene is the tenth-longest river in the United Kingdom.
 From one of its sources, that near Arbury Hill, to Northampton, the river falls a total of 300 ft in 17 mi.
 For the remainder of its course, the Nene falls less than 200 ft.
 It has a catchment area of 631 sqmi and a mean flow of 328 cuft/s.
 The final 88 mi from Northampton to the Wash is navigable.

 The river's most westerly source can be found near the village of Badby, near Daventry.
 On the eastern slopes of Arbury Hill, and in pools between Arbury Hill and Sharmans Hill, are two tributaries that converge at Dodford Mill to form the upper reaches of the Daventry Nene.
 The northern stream flows by the villages of Badby and Newnham to the confluence, whilst the southerly stream runs through Fawsley Park and past the village of Everdon before the confluence.
-From Dodford, the river passes through the village of Weedon where it flows under the main west coast railway line, the Grand Union Canal, and Watling Street.
+From Dodford, the river passes through the village of Weedon where it flows under the West Coast Main Line, the Grand Union Canal, and Watling Street.
 A little west of Weedon, the river converges with a further northerly tributary arising at Nenmoor Spring to the northwest of West Haddon.
 The river then flows towards Northampton, passing Flore and Nether Heyford, where it is joined by small streams on either bank.
 A little past Bugbrooke Mill, the Nene passes under the M1 motorway and falls over a weir towards Kislingbury.

 Another tributary merges from the south at Kislingbury.
 The Nene's course is closely followed by the Grand Union Canal's Northampton arm at Upton Mill.